Haskell County, Kansas

-Haskell County (county code HS) is a county located in the U.S. state of Kansas.
+Haskell County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Sublette.
 As of the 2020 census, the county population was 3,780.
-Its county seat and most populous city is Sublette.
+The county was named after Dudley Haskell, a congressman during the 1870s and 1880s.

 History

+For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.

+In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.

 Haskell County was founded in 1887.
 It was named for Dudley C. Haskell, a former member of Congress.